atikul-islam-sajib/GemmaMini/README.md

 # GemmaMini
-This is for learning purpose how Gemma model works.
+This is for learning purposes, to understand how the Gemma model works.

 will be completed on 30.06.2025